Butorphanol Nasal SprayPronunciation

-Butorphanol tartrate, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
+Butorphanol tartrate nasal spray, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.

 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.

-Butorphanol tartrate nasal solution should not be abruptly discontinued [see DOSAGE AND ADMINISTRATION].
-If butorphanol tartrate nasal solution is abruptly discontinued in a physically dependent patient, a withdrawal syndrome may occur.
+Butorphanol tartrate nasal spray should not be abruptly discontinued in a physically dependent patient (see DOSAGE AND ADMINISTRATION).
+If butorphanol tartrate nasal spray is abruptly discontinued in a physically dependent patient, a withdrawal syndrome may occur.
 Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
 Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.

 Treatment of Overdose